 Steven led a national development project to introduce outcome-based contracts for Stop Smoking Services.
 An independent evaluation found that the project successfully increased the supply of stop smoking services whilst reducing health inequalities.
 The approach was advocated in national guidance and the currencies and tariffs were incorporated into national schedules.
 This remains one of the few genuine examples of an NHS outcomes-based contracts that has been successfully evaluated.

-Steven conducted an evaluation of the original RAID psychiatric liaison service in Birmingham and Solihull.
+Steven conducted an evaluation of the original 'Rapid Assessment Interface and Discharge' psychiatric liaison service in Birmingham and Solihull.
 Using a matched cohort study design, the evaluation robustly estimated the impact of the service on admissions of patients presenting with mental health problems and the length of stay of patients with mental health comorbidities.
-Translating these changes into financial impacts for commissioners and providers, the evaluation provided sufficient evidence to ensure the long-term funding of the RAID service.The RAID service model has subsequently been adopted by many health systems in the UK.
+Translating these changes into financial impacts for commissioners and providers, the evaluation provided sufficient evidence to ensure the long-term funding of the 'Rapid Assessment Interface and Discharge' service.The 'Rapid Assessment Interface and Discharge' service model has subsequently been adopted by many health systems in the UK.

 Steven’s analysis of admission thresholds in English accident and emergency departments has recently beem published by the Emergency Medicine Journal.
 The work tracked more than 20 million A&E attenders over five years and evidenced increases in the acuity and complexity of patients attending A&E and a reduction in the casemix-adjusted risk of admission.The work represents an important contribution to the debate about A&E pressures and goes some way to explain increases in A&E waiting time breaches despite limited increases in demand.

 Steven has almost 20 years’ experience managing analytical services in the health and social care services.
 He was awarded a BSc.
 Hons in Pure Mathematics and a Masters in Public Health from the University of Birmingham.